 How many different types of PMO are there?
 There are many ways that a project management office can be classified.
 Do you operate at a team, department, or organizational level?
 Are you a project PMO, program PMO, or portfolio management PMO?
 Are you resource-driven or results-driven?
 At HotPMO, we believe that there is only one type of project management office – The Catalytic PMO.
 No matter what you call your PMO, the most crucial role it plays is that of PMO as a Catalyst.

 The PMO acts as a catalyst

-Catalysts, as you may or may not remember from school, are chemicals that increase the rate of chemical reactions.
-They do this by reducing the amount of energy required for the reaction to occur (see graph below).
+As you may or may not remember from science and engineering at school, Catalysts are chemicals that increase the rate of chemical reactions.
+They do this by reducing the energy required for the reaction to occur (see graph below).

 Successful PMOs perform precisely the same function – they reduce the amount of energy required to get things done.
 To explore this a little bit more, I’d like you to do a quick thought experiment.
 Ask yourself this: What would happen to your organization if the PMO suddenly disappeared?
-When I ask this question at conferences or workshops, I usually get the same response – “Everything would stop working – It would be Chaos!”.
+I have asked these questions at conferences and meetups.
+The answer is always the same: “Everything would stop working – It would be Chaos!”.

-But what would happen?
-Well, the Projects would still be delivered; Products would still get to market; people would continue to grow the business.
+But what would really happen?
+Well, the Projects would still be delivered.
+Products would still get to market.
+And people would continue to grow the business.
 But without the PMO in place, everything would be that little bit slower.
 There’d be more wrong turns, more false starts, more people not knowing HOW to take their big ideas and turn them into real business value.